ConfederacyOfGaia/Gaia/mechanics.md

 Gnomes originally made their home in the eastern hills, at the base of the Great Mountains, but several centuries ago, the orcs came down from the mountains and took over the gnomish homelands.
 The gnomes fled west, toward the sea, where they were welcomed by the humans of Gaia.
 They assimilated into Gaian culture, and have been part of it ever since.

+Gnomes thrive as fighers, rogues, and mages, and very seldom become rangers or druids.

 #### Gnomes Traits

 **Ability Score Increase.** Intelligence +2, Dexterity +1